petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/data-control-and-privacy.md

 To unsuppress, locate the individual and click the *Unsuppress* button.

-A list of suppressed individuals can be downloaded by clicking on the *Export List* button on the main page.
+Download a list of suppressed individuals by clicking the *Export List* button on the main page.

 ![Click the Export List button to download a list of suppressed individuals.](./data-control-and-privacy/images/07.png)